 D9a.
 Shirley Futterman (c.1926)

-Fannie Davis poses with (left) her daughters, Dorothy Berg, Bessie Karasov, Frances Fraser, Jennie Wexler, and Esther Kaplan, and (right) with her sons, Jack Davis and Moe Davis, c.1940s.
+Fannie Davis poses with (left) her daughters, Dorothy Berg, Bessie Karasov, Florence Fraser, Jennie Wexler, and Esther Kaplan, and (right) with her sons, Jack Davis and Moe Davis, 1938.
+Fannie's family reunited in Spokane for Decoration Day (now Memorial Day).

 E. Paul Davis (born c.1867 in Russia; died 1926 in Spokane, WA) first married Gittel Abelov (born 1873 in Russia; died 1896 in Montefiore Home in Manhattan).
 Their only surviving child was: